BrenoFariasdaSilva/Simpsons-Family-Recognizer/README.md

 ---

 This project focuses on using the K-Nearest Neighbors (K-NN), Decision Trees (DT), Support Vector Machines (SVM), MultiLayer Perceptrons (MLP) and Random Forest Supervised Learning Algorithms to recognize The Simpsons Family Members.
-The dataset used for this project is stored in [this](https://drive.google.com/uc?export=download&id=1wVyUmsz150uKjOprxRA_4LtmTXDPRp1o) url.
-To summary, this project will extract features from Bart, Homer, Lisa Maggie e Marge characters of the Simpsons family, in order to use all of the previously mentioned algorithms to train them to recognize from the features we extract with the labels we provide, which character is in the image is in the image name.
-The system will try to predict which image represents which member and Twill produce as output the accuracy and F1-Score [0 to 100%] and a confusion matrix (N × N) indicating the percentage of system hits and errors among the N classes.
+The dataset used for this project can be downloaded from [here](https://drive.google.com/uc?export=download&id=1wVyUmsz150uKjOprxRA_4LtmTXDPRp1o) url.

 ---